-The ModusToolbox build system is based on GNU make.
+The ModusToolboxTM build system is based on GNU make.
 It performs application builds and provides the logic required to launch tools and run utilities.
-It consists of a light and accessible set of makefiles deployed as part of every application.
+It consists of a light and accessible set of Makefiles deployed as part of every application.
 This structure allows each application to own the build process, and it allows environment-specific or application-specific changes to be made with relative ease.
 The system runs on any environment that has the make and git utilities.
-For a "how to" document about the ModusToolbox makefile system, refer to https://community.cypress.com/docs/DOC-18994.
-Also, as described in the Getting Started chapter, you can run the make help command to get details on the various targets and variables available.
+For a "how to" document about the ModusToolboxTM Makefile system, refer to https://community.cypress.com/docs/DOC-18994.
+Also, as described in the Getting started chapter, you can run the make help command to get details on the various targets and variables available.

-The ModusToolbox Command Line Interface (CLI) and supported IDEs all use the same build system.
+The ModusToolbox[TM] command line interface (CLI) and supported IDEs all use the same build system.
 Hence, switching between them is fully supported.
 Program/Debug and other tools can be used in either the command line or an IDE environment.
-In all cases, the build system relies on the presence of ModusToolbox tools included with the ModusToolbox installer.
+In all cases, the build system relies on the presence of ModusToolbox[TM] tools included with the ModusToolbox[TM] installer.

-The tools contain a start.mk file that serves as a reference point for setting up the environment before executing the recipespecific build in the base library.
+The tools contain a start.mk file that serves as a reference point for setting up the environment before executing the recipe-specific build in the base library.
 The file also provides a getlibs make target that brings libraries into an application.
 Every application must then specify a target board on which the application will run.
-These are provided by the <BSP>.mk files deployed as a part of a board support package (BSP) library.
+These are provided by the <BSP>.mk files deployed as a part of a BSP library.

-The majority of the makefiles are deployed as git repositories (called "repos"), in the same way that libraries are deployed in the ModusToolbox software.
+The majority of the Makefiles are deployed as git repositories (called "repos"), in the same way that libraries are deployed in the ModusToolboxTM software.
 There are two separate repos: core-make used by all recipes and a recipe-make-xxx that contains BSP/target specific details.
 These are the minimum required to enable an application build.
-Together, these makefiles form the build system.
+Together, these Makefiles form the build system.

-4.2 Application Types
+3.2 Application types